wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Applied a fix for the "Auto Prune Login Events" feature in the reports menu.

 = 4.8.2 =
 - The Recent Login Events table now displays events recorded from 12:00 AM on the selected start date through 11:59 PM on the selected end date.
 - Removed the WP user binding option from front-end registration.
 Users can use the new swpm_allow_existing_wp_user_registration filter hook to allow registration using an existing WordPress user account.